smartbch/docs/libraries/moeingads/Internal.md

 4. The right parts of all active twigs (the right parts of the inactive twigs are all same)
 5. The upper-level nodes whose are ancestors of active twigs

 The components 3, 4 and 5 are stored in DRAM and volatile.
-So to stop OnvaKV in a friendly way, these components should be serialized and dump to disk, after a block is fully executed.
-When OnvaKV is stopped unexpectedly (for example, because of machine crash), the components 3, 4 and 5 will be lost, and their state must be rebuilt from components 1 and 2.
+So to stop moeingads in a friendly way, these components should be serialized and dump to disk, after a block is fully executed.
+When moeingads is stopped unexpectedly (for example, because of machine crash), the components 3, 4 and 5 will be lost, and their state must be rebuilt from components 1 and 2.

 A datatreee also keeps some minor components, which are temporary sratchpad used during block execution.
 When a block is fully executed, the contents of these components will be cleared.